-When John Wayne is dragged into the river, you can hear a child calling out, "Dad!".
+When John Wayne is dragged into the river, a child calls out, "Dad!".
 This was his three-year-old son Ethan Wayne, who was watching off camera and knew how ill his father was.
 Wayne nearly contracted pneumonia from filming this scene.

 Tommy Kirk was fired from the film after being arrested for possession of marijuana at a party on Christmas Eve 1964.
 Photographs of him wearing police handcuffs made the front pages of newspapers, and consequently he found it increasingly difficult to get film roles.

 Despite this being a big-budget movie with a large cast, Karl Swenson was utilized to play two parts.
 He played "Doc Isdell" and also the bartender in the scene where the Dean Martin character auctioned his eye.
 The bartender part actually had more lines of dialogue.

 John Wayne, aged 57, was 36 years older than Michael Anderson Jr., who played his younger brother Bud.
 It is estimated that Wayne's character John Elder was supposed to be in his late 30s or early 40s.

 According to the tombstone, Bass Elder was born in 1834 and died in 1898, making him 63 or 64 at the time of his death.
 The film is set in 1898 or early 1899, and his eldest son is played by 57-year-old John Wayne.

 Henry Hathaway had previously directed Dennis Hopper in From Hell to Texas (1958), where they had personality clashes.
 Here, there were no such clashes.
 Hathaway even told Hopper that he had become a better, smarter actor since then.